"TJ": Bob and Cathy's 20-inch Telescope, the history of an almost 30 year old Dobsonian

 |Bob's Scopes Home || 4.25-inch f/4 Travel Scope || 4.25-inch f/10 Planetary Scope || 6-inch Ultra Small Travel Scope || 10-inch f/5.6 Boppian || 12.25-inch Suitcase Travel Scope || TJ: A 20-inch f/6.4 Dob || 31-inch f/7 |

-This page attempts to document the history and evolution of a 20-inch telescope that is nearing 30 years of age.
+This page attempts to document the history and evolution of a 20-inch telescope that is 35 years of age as of 2019.
 The telescope has seen a couple of different owners, lived in three different parts of the US and been rebuilt into a different physical form three times.

 "TJ" is a 20-inch f/6.4 dobsonian telescope.
 The current version of TJ (version 2.1) was completed by Bob Bunge in 1999 and updated in the fall/winter of 2001.
 It is pretty much a Kriege/Berry clone with a few exceptions that will be touched on later.